It is every responsible owner’s nightmare for their pet to be poisoned. Make sure you’re prepared for such an emergency.

 - Theobromine – a powerful stimulant found in chocolate

 Acknowledgement for this information is made to The Veterinary Poisons Information Service (VPIS).
 The VPIS is a specialist 24-hour emergency service, which is only available to veterinary professionals and animal welfare organisations, providing information and advice on the treatment of animals exposed to toxic substances.
 It is not a public access service.
-Some helpful information is available on their website www.vpisuk.co.uk.
+Helpful information is available on their website www.vpisuk.co.uk.